-Fall is upon us and cool, wet weather is fast on its way.
-Blustery winds and precipitation are picture-perfect from the comfort of your home, but if you have any damaged windows, you could be experiencing unpleasant drafts and unsavory energy bill spikes if your windows need replacement.
+When the fall season is upon us, cool, wet weather is fast on its way.
+Blustery winds and precipitation are picture-perfect from the comfort of your home.
+Still, if you have any damaged windows, you could be experiencing unpleasant drafts and unsavory energy bill spikes if your windows need replacement.

 Depending on your location, climate influences can lengthen or shorten your window aging process.
-For example, coastal cities like New Orleans host a humid environment that can speed up your replacement timeline due to chronic moisture buildup.
+For example, coastal cities host a humid environment that can speed up your replacement timeline due to chronic moisture buildup.
 Look for these tell-tale signs that your windows have reached their last days.

 Foggy window(s) surface during hot and cold seasons.